msg-CareerPaths/freshenup-training/README.md

 #### Evaluation Problems:

 - Contact the mentor to give you a modelling problem.
-Example: Model the java classes for an University holding student, etc..
+Example: Model the java classes for an University holding students, etc..

 ### 3.2 Javascript/Typescript Training